wcrum/labby/backend/README.md

 ## Setup

 1. Copy `env.example` to `.env` and configure your environment variables
+2. Create lab templates in the `templates/` directory (see `templates/primary-lab.yaml` for an example)
-2. Run `go mod tidy` to install dependencies
+3. Run `go mod tidy` to install dependencies
-3. Run `go run cmd/server/main.go` to start the server
+4. Run `go run cmd/server/main.go` to start the server

 ## Architecture